Returning to Ireland and COVID-19

 - How to protect yourself and others

-- Groups at increased risk from COVID-19 (coronavirus) and what they should do
+- Groups at increased risk from COVID-19 and what you should do

 - Pregnancy and coronavirus

-The HSE also provides information on minding your mental health during the coronavirus outbreak.
+The HSE also provides information on minding your mental health during COVID-19.

 Depending on your circumstances, you may need financial assistance when you return to Ireland.
-The Department of Employment Affairs and Social Protection (DEASP) has a range of social welfare payments to provide financial support.
+The Department of Social Protection (DSP) has a range of social welfare payments that you may be eligible for.

-The Returning to Ireland section of our website provides information on how to access social welfare as a returning Irish emigrant.
+The Returning to Ireland section of our website gives information on how to access social welfare as a returning Irish emigrant.

-Any Irish emigrants returning to Ireland who are homeless, at risk of homelessness or in any other crisis situation should contact the local council in the area they are returning to.
-The following support organisations may also be able to give you more information and advice by phone or email:
+If you are an Irish emigrant returning to Ireland who is homeless, at risk of homelessness or in any other crisis situation, you should contact the local council in the area you are returning to.
+The following support organisations may also be able to give you more information and advice by phone or email.

-- Crosscare Migrant Project is a Dublin based NGO providing information and advocacy support to Irish emigrants and people who have moved to Ireland.
-Contact Crosscare here, email firstname.lastname@example.org or call +353 (0)1 873 2844.
+Crosscare Migrant Project is an NGO providing information and advocacy support to Irish emigrants and people who have moved to Ireland.